caniko/mextractor/README.md

 # mextractor: media metadata extractor

-Videos and images are large; sometimes, I only need the metadata of the media. `mextractor` automates the extraction and reading of these metadata files.
+Videos and images can be large.

 ## Installation